9 Uses For Old Garden Hoses

 Make A Garden Hose Last

-A quality garden hoses can cost a few bucks so you’ll want to make yours last.
+quality garden hose can cost a few bucks, so you’ll want to make yours last.